Biology (BIOL)

 BIOL 240L ANATOMY AND PHYSIOLOGY I LABORATORY1 Credit

-Laboratory experience in Anatomy and Physiology I. The content of this course includes the microscopic organization of tissues of the body, anatomy and physiology of the integument, skeletal, muscular and nervous systems.
+Laboratory experience in human Anatomy and Physiology I. The content of this course includes the microscopic organization of tissues of the body, anatomy and physiology of the integument, skeletal, muscular and nervous systems.
 For the anatomy portion, donor bodies are used.

 Co-requisites: BIOL 240